awslabs/aws-ai-solution-kit/docs/en/deploy-face-comparison.md

 deployment_time: 10 Minutes
 destroy_time: 6 Minutes
 sample_image: Image URL address
-feature_description: Compare two faces of same person and return a confidence score of the similarity
+feature_description: Compare two faces of the same person and return a confidence score of the similarity.
-feature_scenario: 可应用于客户身份验证、照片分类等场景，例如：自助酒店入住、人员报到、校园入口通行、相册制作。
+feature_scenario: Applicable to customer authentication, photo classification and other scenarios, such as self-service hotel check-in, personnel check-in, campus entrance passage, and photo album production.
 ---

 {%